microcks/microcks.io/content/documentation/using/asyncapi.md

 > At the time of `1.7.1` release, Microcks supports the `KAFKA`, the `MQTT`, the `WS` (for WebSocket), the `AMQP`, the `NATS`, the `GOOGLEPUBSUB`, the `SQS` and the `SNS` bindings.
 When setting up Microcks, you have the choice deploying a new Kafka broker as part of the Microcks installation or reusing an existing broker.
 Any other broker type must be provisioned independantly.

+If you don't explicitly define a binding into your AsyncAPI document, the default `KAFKA` is appplied.
+If you specify one or many bindings, Microcks will only publish messages for the ones defined in the AsyncAPI specification.

+### Conventions

+With AsyncAPI [Messages Objects](https://v2.asyncapi.com/docs/reference/specification/v2.6.0#messageObject) you have the ability to define `examples` with your AsyncAPI specification document.
+Microcks reuses these `examples` as sample messages for mocking purpose.

+For AsyncAPI `2.x` document, the `name` attribute of example is mandatory so that Microcks reuses this name to identify available mock messages.
+Starting with AsyncAPI `3.0`, the `name` is no longer mandatory and Microcks can then compute a name for you based on the message name and the index of example in the list.

 For each version of an API managed by Microcks, it will create appropriate destination for **operations** in mixing specification elements, protocol binding specifics and versioning issues.
 Destination managed by Microcks are then referenced within the API details page.

-### Conventions

-With AsyncAPI [Messages Objects](https://github.com/asyncapi/asyncapi/blob/master/versions/2.0.0/asyncapi.md#messageObject) you have the ability to define `examples` with your AsyncAPI specification document.
-Since AsyncAPI `2.1.0` examples are now fully described but in the `2.0.0` release of the specification, `examples` were simply a `[Map[ string , any]]` and we ought to propose the here-after conventions as the formal specification (see this [Feature request](https://github.com/asyncapi/asyncapi/issues/329).

-So basically, we propose to describe `examples` using the following guidelines.
-An `example` may have:

-* A short `name` that will be used as a property since AsyncAPI 2.1 or as the key within the `examples` array prior that,
-* An optional `summary` to provide more informations on the use-case mapping of the sample,
-* A mandatory `payload` that should be compliant with the defined schema for Message payload and may be expressed directly in YAML or by embedding JSON representation,
-* An optional `headers` that should be compliant with the aggregated schema for both Message-level headers and Trait-level headers.

 ## Illustration